kevin-dough/p5slackbots/README.md

 press a key on your keyboard to make the sound come up.

 #### Resources
 For each sound on the sound boards, we will pull data from public sound libraries online, for example https://freesound.org/, https://www.epidemicsound.com/sound-effects/, and https://www.zapsplat.com/.
 Each sound file has its own url which we'll be able to utilize to link to each button for the soundboard.
+However, for some of the soundboards we'll make custom sounds by recording and uploading files to use locally.

 #### Table of Collaborators